 Kick It for a Cause, Inc. is a charity kickball tournament turned nonprofit organization located in Woburn, Massachusetts.
 Our mission is to raise awareness and funds for suicide prevention through intramural kickball tournaments, scholarships, educational programs, and legislative action.

-Noah Dhaliwal is a current Boston College sophomore, a member of the class of 2024.
-He has been a 4-year track athlete at Woburn Memorial High School alongside 3 seasons of football as well.
-Noah is an officer of his school’s chapter of DECA, placing 6th in 2018 and 2nd in 2019 at the District 4 competition, and qualifying for the States competition both years.
+Noah Dhaliwal is a Woburn native and a current Boston College senior, a member of the class of 2024 within the Carroll School of Management.
 He has been active in volunteer work all his life, helping out with political campaigns when he was young by holding signs, serving food to participants at cancer walks, to being a staff member at several different ProCamps events.
+He currently works with the FYE office at Boston College with programs including Orientation and Compass Mentoring.
 The idea to create an event like Kick It, came from a long-lasting desire to give back to his community and inspiration from the story of his co-founder Sam Gerry.

 Sam Gerry is a current senior at Bates College.
 In addition to his work at Kick It, Sam works as an undergraduate research assistant at the Hamilton Lab (Rutgers University) and the CALM Lab (Bates College) studying the impact of sleep/social media use on adolescent suicide and multicultural mental health, respectively.
 Within his advocacy, Sam has previously worked with the American Foundation for Suicide Prevention, the National Alliance on Mental Illness, the National Suicide Prevention Lifeline, the American Association of Suicidology, Born This Way Foundation, and was named the 2022 recipient of Mental Health America's mPower Award.
 While at Woburn High, Sam was the president of National Honor Society and the captain of the varsity golf team.